xaelsouth/RF95_wMBusReceiver/README.md

 into the "doc" directory.

 RFM95 is a clone of Semtech's SX1276.
 Both are widely compatible to each other with exception of few registers.
-So the driver written by Semtech could be adopted to receive wmBus datagrams (s. src/radio and src/platform).
+So that the driver written by Semtech could be adopted to receive wmBus datagrams (s. src/radio and src/platform).
+For the original Semtech's driver see doc/sx12xxDrivers-V2.1.0.zip and doc/sx1276_mbed.zip.

 Doing first steps with STM32 microcontroller the use of STM32CubeMX for code generation was enormously helpful.

-The state machine from rtl-wmbus-Projekt which works with synchronized bit stream has been recycled too.
+The state machine from earlier rtl-wmbus-Projekt which works with synchronized bit stream has been recycled too.

+I will be quite happy to know if you have been using that stuff in your own project.

 TODO:
-	Hardware description
+	* Hardware description
-	Software description
+	* Software description
+	* Formatting